zephyrproject-rtos/zephyr/doc/kernel_v2/memory/pools.rst

 A memory pool has the following key properties:

 * A **minimum block size**, measured in bytes.
-  This must be at least 4 bytes long.
+  It must be at least 4X bytes long, where X is greater than 0.

 * A **maximum block size**, measured in bytes.
   This should be a power of 4 times larger than the minimum block size.
-  That is, "maximum block size" must equal "minimum block size" times 4^n, where n is greater than or equal to zero.
+  That is, "maximum block size" must equal "minimum block size" times 4^Y, where Y is greater than or equal to zero.

 * The **number of maximum-size blocks** initially available.
   This must be greater than zero.